 For most individuals, higher education is primarily a means for getting a degree and a better job.
 From the perspective of the state, it is a means for increasing people's participation in the economy.
 These are not the only rationales for higher education - there are certainly less utilitarian ones - but they are the primary ones for state and student alike.
-In this section, we will look at the outcomes of postsecondary education in terms of graduation rates, attainment rates, and labour market outcomes with respect to employability and incomes.
+This section examines postsecondary education in terms of graduation rates, attainment rates, and labour market outcomes with respect to employability and incomes.